-10. Cross-boundary online shopping is on the rise with a current worldwide average of 57%.
+10. Cross-border online shopping is on the rise, with a worldwide average of 55%.

-13. On the upside, though, follow-up emails for abandoned carts have a 46.1% open rate on average.
+13. On the upside, though, three follow-up emails for abandoned carts have a 69% chance of turning into a purchase.

-And a whopping 92.2% prefer to transact in their own currency.
+CSA Research conducted a study that discovered that a third of shoppers have professed that they would abandon their shopping carts if a listing isn’t wasn’t their home currency because almost everyone prefers to use home currency when shopping online.
 In a world of customization, it’s clear consumers have become accustomed to a certain level of convenience.
 And this brings us to our next key statistic:

-16. A global survey revealed that 53% of consumers prefer to pay with their credit card.
+16. A global survey revealed that 53% of consumers prefer to pay with their credit cards.

 17. Demographics of online shoppers show that younger consumers are less inclined to make purchases using their credit cards.

-18. Mobile commerce will make up almost 70% of sales in digital this year.
+18. It was estimated that mobile commerce would make up almost 50% of all eCommerce sales in 2020.

 20. On average, consumers spend over five hours per day on their mobile phones.

 Marketers and advertisers have certainly taken notice—they’ve begun to set aside 51% of their budget for mobile ads.
 However, there’s a downside.
-It turns out 70% of smartphone users dislike these ads.
+It turns out 70% of smartphone users dislike these ads, according to Mcommerce statistics.